 All brands and formulas are intermixable, so if something unusual catches your eye there’s nothing stopping you giving it a try!

-- Artist grade often use the same pigments as professional paints, but in more affordable proportions.
+Artist grade often use the same pigments as professional paints, but in more affordable proportions.
 This is normally achieved by increasing the amount of binder in each colour, which makes for good quality paints whose properties are more uniform from colour to colour than is true in professional paints.
 The characteristics of the pigments in each paint are muted a little (factors such as transparency, natural sheen, drying times, staining capacity etc) as the greater amounts of other ingredients (fillers and binders) mask them.
-They’re the favoured option for those wanting to find out what’s great about acrylic without breaking the bank.

-- Student grade have the lowest pigment to binder ratio, and a uniformity of fluidity and gloss within each range.
+Student grade have the lowest pigment to binder ratio, and a uniformity of fluidity and gloss within each range.
 Fillers and mediums are used to extend the pigments and add bulk, which means student equivalents of professional colours often display increased transparency or lower saturation.
 Opaque colours often appear chalkier than higher grade equivalents because of the fillers that are added.
-However, what you lose in colour you save in money.
-If you’re sticking to a budget, you can still make some great work with student paints.
+However, if you’re sticking to a budget, you can still make some great work with student paints.